hritu-analytics/consulting-project/README.md

 The firm's Management Committee needs answers to five questions:

-1. **Where is margin leaking between contract and delivery?** - Which practice areas and engagement types suffer the most from scope creep?
+1. **Where is margin leaking between contract and delivery?** — Which practice areas and engagement types suffer the most from scope creep?
-2. **Where is utilisation falling short, and what's the revenue cost?** - Which consultant levels and practices are driving the gap?
+2. **Where is utilisation falling short, and what's the revenue cost?** — Which consultant levels and practices are driving the gap?
-3. **Which engagements should we expand, reprice, or exit?** - How do we prioritise the portfolio for maximum return?
+3. **Which engagements should we expand, reprice, or exit?** — How do we prioritise the portfolio for maximum return?
-4. **Are there seasonal patterns we can plan around?** -When does utilisation predictably dip, and can we staff differently?
+4. **Are there seasonal patterns we can plan around?** — When does utilisation predictably dip, and can we staff differently?
-5. **What's the financial impact of closing the gap?** -If we improve utilisation by 2, 4, or 7 percentage points, what does the firm gain?
+5. **What's the financial impact of closing the gap?** — If we improve utilisation by 2, 4, or 7 percentage points, what does the firm gain?

 ---

-## 📊 Key Findings
+## 📊 What's Driving Value — and What's Destroying It

 ### 1. The Profitability Waterfall — £988K Leaked to Scope Creep